m4con/100DaysOfCode/R1Log.md

 **Today's Progress**:

-Working on Typescript Project
+Working on TypeScript Project

 **Thoughts:**

-Hard to get concentrated on classes and interfaces within Typescript...
+Hard to get concentrated on classes and interfaces within TypeScript...

 _&rArr; 1,5h_